 Pharming: Pharming is also performed by installing malicious software on your digital devices by changing the hosts file so that users are redirected to a fraudulent website.
 The fraudulent website usually resembles the legitimate site and will request user’s personal information, such as the username and password or PIN.
 It’s a technique that redirects you to fake websites even when you provide the correct website address.

 Vishing: Also known as phone phishing, is similar to phishing and is executed through fake telephone calls.
 Unlike other types of phishing where an email message is used, vishers use telephone to execute their fraudulent objectives.
 The vishers usually appear as genuine but will have malicious intent of gaining access to your confidential and financial information.

 Smishing: This method uses SMS to motivate and share the confidential and personal information with a malicious intent to compromise your information.
 Sometimes, the SMS will contain an hyperlink and if you click it, malicious software may get downloaded in your mobile phone.

 Phishing is usually done through email spoofing or instant messaging.
 These emails and messages will have hyperlinks that often directs the users to enter sensitive and confidential information on a fake website, which may appear and function the same way as the genuine or legitimate one.

 How to Prevent Phishing?

-One of the key aspects in handling phishing is to have an anti-phishing software.
-This software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
-In most cases, the anti-phishing software is integrated with the web browser and email clients in the form of a toolbar that correctly displays the name of the website you are visiting.
+The anti-phishing software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
+In most cases, software such as 360 internet protection, Adguard AdBlocker etc is integrated with the web browser in the form of a toolbar that correctly displays the name of the website you are visiting.
 This toolbar enables you to identify the fraudulent websites that disguise as genuine websites.
 Usually, the anti-phishing software is bundled with an antivirus software or Internet security suite.